marcelofinamorvieira/DatoContentLink/README.md

   data-datocms-item-id="123"
   data-datocms-item-type-id="123456"
   data-datocms-field-path="seo.title"
+  data-datocms-locale="en"
   data-datocms-edit-target
 >
   <svg aria-hidden="true" class="icon icon--edit"></svg>
 </div>
 ```

+Always include the locale—either in the JSON payload or via the `data-datocms-locale` attribute—so overlays can open the correct localized field in the editor.

 In React/JS you can generate the attributes with `buildEditTagAttributes`: